What are the best ways to market your business in the modern digital world?

 How can I used Facebook to help my business?

 What is a simple explanation of SEO?

-It was only eighteen years ago that internet users had to fossilize in front of a computer while waiting for the newly-released AOL 4.0 to load.
+It was less than 2 decades ago that internet users watched theirselves grow old in the reflection of their monitor while waiting for the “all new” AOL 4.0 to load.
 The internet was a mess in 1999, with chat rooms, chain mails, and people blindly fumbling through the new digital world.
 This version of the internet poses a stark contrast to the modern internet we know of today, even though it was less than two decades ago.

 As the internet has rapidly evolved, so has its accessibility.
 There are now more than 3.2 billion people using the internet—an increase from 738 million in 2000.
 Half of the world’s population is online, and as the amount of people using the internet continues to increase, so do the possibilities to market your small business.

 SEO is a way to affect online visibility, or rank, of a website in a search engine’s results.
 Search engines organize and sort the internet; they are how most internet users navigate the web.
 All search engines provide primary search results, where different websites are sorted based on the relevancy to the user’s search.
 SEO is an organic way to rank a website through the incorporation of keywords and content that adhere to a search engine’s ranking algorithms.
 It’s crucial to solidify your business’ rank in a search, as it is the first chance you have for customers to find you.